DieSchoeneWolke/simple-crosshair-overlay/README.md

 1. Download simple-crosshair-overlay.exe from the [latest release](https://github.com/zkxs/simple-crosshair-overlay/releases/latest), and save it to a location of your choice
 2. Run simple-crosshair-overlay.exe
+3. Edit `window_dy = ` in `%appdata%\simple-crosshair-overlay\config\config.toml` if you have a higher resolution than 1080p.

+    For 1440p use `-38` and for 2160p use `-90`.
-3. Optionally, if you want a start menu shortcut you can make one yourself!
+4. Optionally, if you want a start menu shortcut you can make one yourself!
 Simply right-click simple-crosshair-overlay.exe and select "Pin to Start".
 This will automatically create a shortcut in `%appdata%\Microsoft\Windows\Start Menu\Programs`.

 Binaries are also provided for MacOS, although they are untested.
 If you're interested in helping test see [issue #3](https://github.com/zkxs/simple-crosshair-overlay/issues/3).